CHOW - Church House On Wednesday

 At CHOW people from all sections of the local community and business sector gather to share a meal and engage with stimulating and topical talks and discussions on matters of faith, culture, philosophy, politics, work, business, history...and just about everything else.

-Each session is crafted around a particular theme or topic and we invite various people to share their thoughts, passions and expertise on that subject in various imaginative ways; including music, Pecha Kucha, story telling and spoken word.
+Each session is crafted around a particular theme or topic and we invite various people to share their thoughts, passions and expertise on that subject in various imaginative ways; including music, Pecha Kucha, story telling, panel discussions and spoken word.

 The CHOW community is diverse and lively and people of all faith traditions and none enter into the discussion with the understating that no one perspective is the whole story and that the meal table can be both a place of peace and of controversy.

 Our intent is to create a monthly open conversation with an atmosphere of welcome, friendship, authenticity and the sharing of ideas